Women in a Celtic Church

-Women in a Celtic Church: Ireland 450–1150 is a historical study of the role of women in the religious institutions of Early Medieval Ireland.
-Authored by the American academic Christina Harrington, it was first published by Oxford University Press in 2002.
+Women in a Celtic Church: Ireland 450–1150 is a historical study of the role of women in the religious institutions of Early Medieval Ireland written by the American academic Christina Harrington, it was first published by Oxford University Press in 2002.

 Synopsis

-In her "Introduction: The Irish Holy Woman and her Modern Inquisitors", Harrington explores the manner in which the religious women of Early Medieval Ireland have been interpreted in the preceding several centuries.
-She begins by looking at the historiography of Early Medieval nuns, on the Early Irish Church, and on Early Irish women, before moving on to an examination of the historiography of non-academic, non-specialist texts designed for a popular audience which have delved into this area.
+In her "Introduction: The Irish Holy Woman and her Modern Inquisitors", Harrington explores how the religious women of Early Medieval Ireland have been interpreted in the preceding several centuries.
+She begins by looking at the historiography of Early Medieval nuns, the Early Irish Church, and on Early Irish women, before moving on to an examination of the historiography of non-academic, non-specialist texts designed for a popular audience which have delved into this area.
 Moving on, she discusses the interpretations of this period that have been produced and advocated by modern Celtic Christians, adherents of the Women's Spirituality movement and Contemporary Paganism.
-She then discusses the multiple historical errors held to by these latter groups, arguing that the blame for such misinformation must in part fall upon contemporary academics, who have failed to engage a wider audience.
+She then discusses the multiple historical errors held to by these latter groups, arguing that the blame for such misinformation must fall upon contemporary academics, who have failed to engage a wider audience.

 Reception and reviews

 Academic reviews

 Harrington's work was reviewed by Lisa M. Bitel of the University of Southern California in The Catholic Historical Review.
 Opening with a reference to the woman-hating attitude of Father Jack Hackett in the Irish television series Father Ted, Bitel described Women in a Celtic Church as a "vehemently argued" yet "somewhat naïvely nativist" book.
-Discussing the tome's contents, she asserts that Harrington produces some "excellent arguments" through her use of first-hand sources, but nevertheless feels that there are problems, particularly in Harrington's "insistence on the unique gender symmetry of Irish society, the unusual power of Irish religious women, and the evil influence of foreign misogyny".
-She furthermore challenges Harrington on her failure to include references to the arguments posed by a number of figures working in wider Irish history, namely Julia Smith, Lynda Coon, and Felice Lifshitz.
+Discussing the tome's contents, she asserts that Harrington produces some "excellent arguments" through her use of first-hand sources but feels that there are problems, particularly in Harrington's "insistence on the unique gender symmetry of Irish society, the unusual power of Irish religious women, and the evil influence of foreign misogyny".
+She furthermore challenges Harrington on her failure to include references to the arguments posed by several figures working in wider Irish history, namely Julia Smith, Lynda Coon, and Felice Lifshitz.

-Joseph Falaky Nagy of the University of California, Los Angeles, reviewed the work for Speculum, the journal of the Medieval Academy of America.
-He was somewhat critical of Harrington's title, believing that the use of the term "Celtic Church" implied that the book would deal not just with Ireland but with the entirety of the Celtic-speaking world.
-Remarking that those interested in Irish Christianity would find "much of value" in the book, he nevertheless thought that the book contained several "serious problems" in that it "loop[s] back on itself" by repeatedly making use of the same source material, and that it reads like an "unkempt dissertation" by referencing entire books rather than the relevant pages within them.
+Joseph Falaky Nagy of the University of California, Los Angeles reviewed the work for Speculum, the journal of the Medieval Academy of America.
+He was somewhat critical of Harrington's title, believing that the term "Celtic Church" implied that the book would deal not just with Ireland but with the entirety of the Celtic-speaking world.
+Remarking that those interested in Irish Christianity would find "much of value" in the book, he nevertheless thought that the book contained several "serious problems" in that it "loop[s] back on itself" by repeatedly making use of the same source material and that it reads like an "unkempt dissertation" by referencing entire books rather than the relevant pages within them.
 He then comments that the most "unsettling" aspect of the book was Harrington's "unfair" attitude towards the work of Lisa Bitel, whom he proclaims to be Harrington's "bête noire."